hotwax/oms-documentation/documents/retail-operations/inventory/troubleshooting/inventory-synchronization.md

 ### Steps to Diagnose and Resolve

 1. **Navigate to Your SFTP File Path**
-   - Access your SFTP server using your preferred SFTP client such as Filezilla
+   - Access your SFTP server using your preferred SFTP client such as Filezilla.

 2. **Check the File with Import Date and Time**
    - Locate the file by its import date and time to identify the specific file that was partially processed.